 The Eaglehawk Dahlia and Arts Festival is a highlight on the community calendar bringing a week of fun and festivity to the area incorporating a street parade, flower show, family fun day, film and literature competitions, art exhibitions, music, dance, trivia and just about anything else that brings people together.

 Eaglehawk’s main streets buzz with a village vibe and many establishments have been in town for decades.
 There’s a saying that you need a passport to enter the Borough but the opposite is actually true – everyone is welcomed and made to feel at home whether they’ve lived here for years or are just visiting.

 The area is home to 7 schools: Eaglehawk Secondary College, Eaglehawk Primary School, Eaglehawk North Primary School, St Liborius Primary School, California Gully Primary School, Lightning Reef Primary School and Bendigo Violet Street Primary School.

-Eaglehawk is lucky enough to have many world-class facilities at its doorstep including: parks, gardens, walking tracks, lakes (coming soon to Lake Neanger is a state-of-the-art play space), competition grade BMX track, tabletennis and badminton stadium, new multi-million dollar sporting complex at Canterbury Park (football, netball, cricket), a heated indoor swimming pool, a skate park and our very own cinema, Star Cinema located in the historic Eaglehawk Town Hall, where chairs are replaced with lounge suites and wine and local food can also be consumed along with your choc-top.
+Eaglehawk is lucky enough to have many world-class facilities at its doorstep including: parks, gardens, walking tracks, lakes (and an accompanying a state-of-the-art play space in Lake Neangar), competition grade BMX track, tabletennis and badminton stadium, new multi-million dollar sporting complex at Canterbury Park (football, netball, cricket), a heated indoor swimming pool, a skate park, tennis courts, bowls and crochet courts, our own Library, pool / billards club, and our very own cinema, Star Cinema located in the historic Eaglehawk Town Hall, where chairs are replaced with lounge suites and wine and local food can also be consumed along with your choc-top.

 Trains to Bendigo and Melbourne depart regularly from Eaglehawk Station, three different buses service the suburb day and night.